EthVM/evm-source-verification/README.md

 ### configs.json

-`configs.json` provides the additional information about specifying the contract that isn't required by the compiler.
+`configs.json` provides the additional information about specifying the contract's identity.

 For example: